-THE BDSG
+The BDSG

-The BDSG prohibits the collection, processing, and use of "personal data," unless the affected individual (the "Data Subject") expressly consents to, or German law specifically authorizes, the activity.
+The BDSG prohibits the collection (the acquisition of data on the data subject), processing (the storage, modification, transfer, blocking and erasure of personal data), and use (any utilisation of personal data other than processing) of "personal data", unless the affected individual (the data subject) expressly consents to the activity, or German law specifically authorises it.
 Under the BDSG, "personal data" is broadly defined as any information concerning the personal or material circumstances of a natural person.
-One of the widely disputed activities permitted by the BDSG is the "list privilege" exception.